An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

-The expression \eqref{eq:Tdecomp} also shows that $T$ is a unitary, because $H^{\otimes n}$ is unitary (tensor product of unitary matrices) and $D$ is diagonal with ones on the diagonal.
+The expression \eqref{eq:Tdecomp}, besides providing a decomposition for $W$, also shows that $W$ is unitary, because $H^{\otimes n}$ is unitary (tensor product of unitary matrices) and $D$ is diagonal with ones on the diagonal.
 We must find a way to construct the matrix $D := \text{diag}(-1,1,\dots,1)$.
 This will be discussed in the next section.
-For now, we summarize our analysis of the inversion about the average by concluding that it can be performed applying $T = -H^{\otimes n} D H^{\otimes n}$ to the $n$ qubits of interest (i.e., all qubits except the auxiliary qubit that we used for the sign flip of step (i)).
+For now, we summarize our analysis of the inversion about the average by concluding that it can be performed by applying $W = -H^{\otimes n} D H^{\otimes n}$ to the $n$ qubits of interest (i.e., all qubits except the auxiliary qubit that we used for the sign flip of step (i)).

 \optbox{